 A recent study suggests that the vast majority of psychiatrists appreciate the importance of religion and spirituality at least at a functional level.
 In this study, 92% of psychiatrists reported that their patients sometimes or often mention religion and spirituality issues, compared to only 74% of other physicians.
 Furthermore, 93% of the psychiatrists believed it is usually or always appropriate to inquire about religion and spirituality, compared to only 53% of the other physicians.
 This suggests that psychiatrists are more likely to encounter religion and spirituality issues in clinical settings and are more open to addressing religious and spirituality issues with their patients (Curlin FA 2007).
 Because so many adults hold religious and spiritual beliefs, it is important for psychiatrists to ask their patients about their religious and spiritual commitments in order to properly assess, formulate, and treat their mental health needs (APA 2006).
-One way that psychiatrists may accomplish this is by taking a spiritual assessment of their patients at the beginning of treatment, and throughout treatment, as appropriate (Camp 2011).
+One way that psychiatrists may accomplish this is by taking a spiritual assessment of their patients at the beginning of treatment, and throughout treatment, as appropriate to their life stage (Camp 2011).
 Spiritual assessments enable psychiatrists to discuss spirituality with patients in ways that are not intrusive; they additionally communicate a respectful openness on behalf of the psychiatrist (René 2011).
 Additionally, spiritual assessments give patients permission to raise matters throughout the course of their treatment that may have otherwise gone unaddressed.
 Taking a proactive approach to understand patients' religious and spiritual beliefs prior to a crisis prepares the psychiatrist to integrate those beliefs in the context of crisis de-escalation.
 This understanding may also help psychiatrists work with patients to proactively strengthen their protective factors and challenge beliefs causing negative self-appraisals (Norko 2017).
+Even psychopharmacological treatments can be affected by specific religious practices, as noted in an anecdotal report about a patient whose Lentenbased abstention from coffee may have altered the effectiveness of her antidepressant response (Packer 2016).
+Similarly, it is possible that patients may avoid medications due to Passover-related dietary restrictions or Ramadan-related fasting, partly because they fear revealing the extent of their religious observances or are unaware that more health-promoting workarounds may be known to religiously-aware doctors.
+Inquiring about such observances in advance of holidays can acknowledge their importance to the patient and can circumvent unintentional outcomes that result from their neglect.
+These realities highlight the importance of addressing religion and spirituality in training (see, e.g., Larson 1997, Puchalski 2001).

-One spiritual assessment model that allows for a rapid screen of multiple dimensions of spirituality is the "FICA" mnemonic developed by Christina Puchalski, MD and a group of primary care physicians
+One spiritual assessment model that allows for a rapid screen of multiple dimensions of spirituality is the "FICA" mnemonic developed by Christina Puchalski, MD and a group of primary care physicians (Puchalski, 2000).

-(Puchalski, 2000).
 The mnemonic, "FICA" (Faith, Importance, Community, Address), helps the provider to avoid assumptions about a person based solely on their religious affiliation by exploring the patient's unique beliefs, the importance of these beliefs to the patient, whether they share these beliefs with a community group, and how they would like for their beliefs to be addressed in care.
 Examples of questions may include: "Do you consider yourself spiritual or religious?"
 (Faith and Belief); "What importance does your spirituality have in your life, and has your spirituality influenced how you take care of yourself and your health?"
 (Importance); "Are you a part of a spiritual community?"
 (Community); and "How would you like your psychiatrist to address these issues in your healthcare?"
 (Address in Care) (Puchalski 2000).
 Psychiatrists can then meaningfully consider their patients' cultural, religious, spiritual, and personal ideals and work towards expanding connections between those ideals and mental health when making treatment decisions.